foam-framework/foam/about.md

 - FOAM has a universal interface, the DAO or Data Access Object, for storing data without worrying about the details.
 It comes with many DAO
   implementations:
-    - For the web: IndexedDB and LocalStorage
+    - For the web: IndexedDB and LocalStorage.
     - For Node.js: MongoDB, XML files and JSON files.
-    - For Google Compute Engine: Cloud Datastore (from Node.js)
+    - For Google Compute Engine: Cloud Datastore (from Node.js).
     - For everywhere: A blazing-fast in-memory implementation.
         - Automatically builds indexes on the fly, and makes search-as-you-type easy.
     - Decorator DAOs that add extra functionality to others: logging, timing,